CPR & Choking App

 1 of 5 participants indicated that they would need confirmation at each interaction with the Google Assistant so that they know she understood and recorded the information.

-1 of 5 participants asked how the Google Assistant would know what apartment you were in.
+1 of 41 of 5 participants asked how the Google Assistant would know what apartment you were in.

 Brand Identity